How the Best Leaders Build Trust, Not Tension

 “You’ll know if they mean to be aggressive based on how they respond.
 They’ll either dismiss your feelings or be surprised – or maybe even curious and wanting to learn more.
 (Or they may dismiss your concern in the moment and circle back with curiosity later.)
 No matter how they respond, you can know that you’re practicing cultural intelligence because you…

 1. Do not participate in any attempt to inadvertently or intentionally diminish or minimize you or them.
-(This affirms your experience from the inside out which is healing.)

 2. Open up the possibility of civil conversation and more genuine connection.